Michael Bevan: ODI career

 On 8 April 2000, he played arguably the best knock of his career where he steered the mammoth epic run chase of 321 by scoring an unbeaten 185 off just 132 deliveries in an unofficial ODI held in Dhaka which almost guaranteed Rest of the World XI for an unlikely victory against the Asia XI.
-Rest of the World XI at one stage were reeling at 1967 in the 37th over and was staring at a big defeat before Bevan came to the rescue who smashed 19 fours and five sixes to provide a glimmer of hope.
+Rest of the World XI at one stage were reeling at 7/196 in the 37th over and was staring at a big defeat before Bevan came to the rescue who smashed 19 fours and five sixes to provide a glimmer of hope.
 He alongside Andy Caddick put on a 119 run partnership for the eighth wicket which led to a great recovery for the chasing side.
 However, Rest of the World XI lost by just one run in the end despite the heroics of Bevan.
-Caddick was involved in a brainfade moment in the critical juncture of the match as he was run out on the penultimate delivery effectively denying Rest of the World XI a famous win given the circumstances on how the game had panned out.
+Caddick was involved in a brain-fade moment in the critical juncture of the match as he was run out on the penultimate delivery effectively denying Rest of the World XI a famous win given the circumstances on how the game had panned out.
 However, his knock of 185 not out could not be realised as Bevan's highest ODI or even List A score due to the fact that the match did not have any status as it was deemed as an unofficial ODI meaning the match does not even count as a List A match.

 In January 2002, he scored a crucial unbeaten 95 ball 102 in a match against New Zealand in a modest run chase of 246 at the iconic Melbourne Cricket Ground.
-He arrived to the crease as he once again had to do the bulk of scoring runs after all familiar Aussie top-order collapse as Australia were reeling at 82/6 at one point to then reduced to 143/7.
+He arrived to the crease as he once again had to do the bulk of scoring runs after a top-order collapse leaving Australia were reeling at 82/6 at one point and later 143/7.
 His knock guaranteed Australia a thrilling two wicket win over New Zealand with three balls to spare.

 Bevan entered the 2003 Cricket World Cup injured.
 He played his first game in the group stage against India.
 He didn't bat until the fifth group game against Namibia and he registered a rusty 17 before being caught and bowled by Louis Burger.
 In the final group game against England, he came in with Australia struggling at 48–4.
 He then was joined by Andy Bichel at 135–8 with 70 runs still required to win.
 Bevan finished on 74 not out and Bichel 34 not out as Australia won in the final over.
 An unbeaten group stage was followed by an unbeaten Super Six stage.
 He made 56 against New Zealand helping Australia recover from 84–7 again batting with Bichel to help Australia win.
 His last knock was an unfortunate golden duck in the semi-final against Sri Lanka and he was not required to bat in the final which Australia won.